 It was so peaceful, dusk, and the lights in the church were turned off and only the altarpiece was lit; a big cross lit up.
 Being a devout Christian, then this was heaven for me.

 Marvels happened here in the Mývatnseldar volcanic eruption in 1724-1729.
 The lava flow destroyed the farm, but spared the church and flowed on each side of it.
 You can see the BIG chunks of lava next to the church and how it stopped there.
+The site of a church built in 1876 is next to the newer church.

 The carved wooden pulpit in the church depicts this extraordinary event.